Alaska Cruise From Seattle: Should I Embark In The PNW?

 Princess Cruises and Holland America Line have cruised to Alaska the longest.
 Their itineraries often include Glacier Bay National Park, a must-see for many passengers.

 Carnival Cruises sail from Seattle rather than Vancouver, and their itineraries are often budget friendly.
-In 2024, Celebrity Cruises added an Edge-class vessel (the Edge) to Alaska for the first time.
-Cunard will move Queen Elizabeth from Vancouver to Seattle in 2025.
+Celebrity Cruises added an Edge-class vessel (the Edge) to Alaska for the first time.
+Cunard moved Queen Elizabeth from Vancouver to Seattle in 2025 and she’ll sail her last Alaska season in 2026.

-As mentioned, Norwegian offers two mega-ships from the Pacific Northwest, the Bliss and the Encore.
-However, the Joy will join them in 2025.
+Norwegian offers three mega-ships from the Pacific Northwest, the Bliss, Joy, and the Encore.
 Their observation lounges, with floor-to-ceiling windows at the bow, are ideal for glacier viewing.

-Its competitor, Royal Caribbean (RCI), has two large ships for the 2024 season: the Quantum of the Seas and Ovation of the Seas.
-In 2025, the Anthem of the Seas will replace the Ovation.
+Its competitor, Royal Caribbean (RCI), has one large ships for the 2026 season from Seattle: Anthem of the Seas.
 Norwegian and RCI are top picks for families cruising to Alaska.

 Only the Oceania Regatta has a capacity of under 1,000 (670 max) for smaller vessels.
-There are lots of choices for mid-sized ships, such as HAL Westerdam (1964), Norwegian Sun (1936), or Carnival Spirit, which can carry 2124 passengers.
+There are lots of choices for mid-sized ships, too.

 Length Of Cruise